Last modified: 2024-11-23 by martin karner

 image located by William Garrison

-English: Ukrainian flag of the "consolidated detachment" of
+Caption: Ukrainian flag of the "consolidated detachment" of

-Ukrainian Air Forces
+Ukrainian Air Forces.

 In September 2014, the process of filling a new